Different organizations may have varying attitudes toward process documentation.

 People learn in several different ways.
 Understanding how people learn can help you to develop more effective and engaging documentation that your intended audience may actually read.

-According to William Glasser, an American psychiatrist who studied human behavior and developed reality therapy and choice theory, we learn:
+According to William Glasser, an American psychiatrist who studied human behavior and developed reality therapy and choice theory, we retain:

 - 10% of what we read